-Stage 3 occurs when the credit quality of a financial asset deteriorates to the point that credit losses are incurred, or the asset is credit-impaired / defaulted.
+Stage 3 occurs when the credit quality of a exposure deteriorates to the point that credit losses are incurred, which means the asset is credit-impaired / defaulted.
 Lifetime ECL continuous to be applied for loans in this stage of credit deterioration but interest income is calculated based on the lower net amortized cost carrying amount. (i.e. gross carrying amount adjusted for the loss allowance.)
-Regulatory default definition according to local regulation is followed: